jenjch/banhMiLog/README.md

 The password for the mySQL connection is stored on a separate pw.js file and included in the gitignore file to prevent upload to GitHub.

-Heroku deployment required the setup of a JawsDB remote database.
-Procfile was also added to the root directory to resolve Heroku "cannot find module server.js" error.
+Heroku deployment required the setup of a JawsDB remote database and modifying the connection.js file.
+Procfile was also added to the root directory to resolve Heroku "cannot find module server.js" errors.

 ## Deployment